A British neonatal nurse convicted of killing 7 babies is found guilty of trying to kill a baby girl

 LONDON — (AP) — A British neonatal nurse who is serving a life sentence for murdering seven babies and attempting to murder six others was convicted Tuesday of trying to kill another infant in her care.

-Letby, who testified that she never harmed a child, was found guilty in Manchester Crown Court last August of most of the crimes she was charged with that took place between June 2015 and June 2016 at the hospital's neonatal unit.
+A jury at Manchester Crown Court in August found her guilty of most of the crimes she was charged with that took place between June 2015 and June 2016 at the neonatal unit at the Countess of Chester Hospital in northwestern England.

-On Tuesday, a different jury convicted her of trying to murder a “very premature” baby girl by dislodging her breathing tube in the early hours of Feb.
+On Tuesday, Letby was convicted by a different jury of trying to murder a “very premature” baby girl, known as Child K, by dislodging her breathing tube in the early hours of Feb.
 17, 2016.

-The parents of the baby gasped and cried as the verdict was read after three and a half hours of deliberations.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.